 Skype is a better option overall.

 For me, personally, the choice is clear.
 I’d take Skype over Hangouts any day of the week.
 However, that may not be true for everyone.
-We have to keep in mind that Hangouts has advantages over Skype as well, although just a few ones.
+We have to keep in mind that Hangouts has advantages over Skype as well, although just a few.

-So to sum up, if you want a simple app that does all the basic features right and doesn’t come with loads of bells and whistles you don’t really care about, Google Hangouts is right up your alley.
+So to sum up, Google Hangouts is right up your alley if you want a simple app that does all the basic features right.
 But if you want as many features as possible, Skype is the way to go.

-If you’re still having second thoughts about which one to use as your primary messaging app, test them both out for yourself to get some hands-on experience.
+If you’re still having second thoughts about which one to use as your primary messaging app, test them both out for yourself.
 Also, take into consideration which of these two apps are used by your friends and family.
 A messaging service is meaningless if you don’t have anyone to chat with, regardless of how good it might be.

 Note: Please keep in mind that Google plans on killing off its Hangouts app.
 It will be replaced by Hangouts Chat and Hangouts Meet, which are already available for business customers — more on that in the next section.
 Consumers are expected to get access to them this year.